eclipse-glsp/glsp-website-source/content/documentation/mcp/content.md

 ### Security

 The shipped defaults assume a single trusted local process reaching the server over loopback, which is the typical desktop IDE setup.
-The server binds to loopback only and performs the standard Host and Origin checks to defeat DNS rebinding, but it ships with **no authentication**.
+The server binds to loopback only and performs the spec-mandated Host-header check to defeat DNS rebinding, but it ships with **no authentication**.
+Origin checking is available but off by default, since desktop MCP clients omit the Origin header.
 If an adopter widens the bind beyond loopback without acknowledging the missing authentication, the server refuses to start.
 Doing so safely requires an external authenticating layer such as a reverse proxy.
 The server is not hardened for hostile multi-tenant or public exposure.